JeffWeinell/JeffWeinell.github.io/_pages/01_home.md

           </a>
           {% assign categorized_projects = site.projects | where: "category", category %}
           {% assign sorted_projects = categorized_projects | sort: "importance" %}
+          I integrate genomic, organismal, and ecological data with advanced computational methods to investigate how biodiversity is generated and maintained in nature.
           <!-- Generate cards for each project -->
           {% if page.horizontal %}
           <div class="container">